pascme05/PyPowerSim/README.md

 6) v.1.0: (01.05.2024) First complete version of PyPowerSim
     - Introducing classes per topology and simplifying the topology definition
     - Closed loop simulation including hysteresis and PI control
-    - General housekeeping including function description for each file
+    - General housekeeping including function description for each file and update to Python 3.11
+    - Introducing GUI for user friendliness

 # References
 [1] Holmes, D. Grahame, and Thomas A. Lipo.
 Pulse width modulation for power converters: principles and practice.